-When discussing the synergy operators in Chapter 2, we noted that these provide potential benefits from jointly operating two businesses.
+When discussing the synergy operators in Section 2, we noted that these provide potential benefits from jointly operating two businesses.
 Yet, collaboration does not automatically arise if there are synergies.
 There are impediments to be overcome and these generate costs, which we refer to as governance costs.
 Governance costs are the frictions that prevent two businesses operating smoothly together to realize synergies.
 They act as “taxes” that eat into the potential benefits from synergies when they are attempted to be extracted.

 Governance costs along with synergies constitute two of the most important concepts in corporate strategy.
 The reason is that together they determine governance structure—the choice about joint or separate ownership of businesses between which there are synergies.
 The fundamental idea linking these concepts can be stated very simply: to exploit a potential synergy, pick a governance structure that unlocks the most value net of the costs of governance.
-In the next section of this book (“Decisions about portfolio composition”, Chapters 4 through 9), we analyze in great detail how synergies and governance costs impact decisions on the ownership choices of the corporation (e.g., whether to ally or acquire, grow inorganically or organically, or whether to outsource or insource).
-In this chapter we highlight the origins of governance costs.
+In the next section of this Document (“Decisions about portfolio composition”, Sections 4 through 9), we analyze in great detail how synergies and governance costs impact decisions on the ownership choices of the corporation (e.g., whether to ally or acquire, grow inorganically or organically, or whether to outsource or insource).
+In this Section we highlight the origins of governance costs.

 Where do governance costs come from?